Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * Added web service icon to the Manage dialog
 * Save button works analogous to "Save as", if the current visualization has not yet been saved.
 * Bridge function for NetworkShareFileDirect of Excel data source removed
-* Message for the adjustment of the designer and box version implemented
+* Message for the adjustment of the designer and Box version implemented
 * Added tapped event for text controls
 * Fix for calendar data source
 * Fix for the web interface for browser access